infinitered/gluegun/readme.md

 You should see your new CLI help.
 Open the folder in your favorite editor and start building your CLI!

+_Tip: If you want your CLI to use TypeScript, pass in `--typescript`_

 # Code

 Let's start with what a `gluegun` CLI looks like.